tgfrerer/island/plan.md

 # TODO

+- change `Texture` to `Sampler` so that resource handles can only ever refer to memory-backed resources.
+It should not be possible accidentally to provide a texture handle for a `resource_handle` where we expect an image or buffer handle.
 - integrate cgltf
 - integrate jsmn json parser
 - check if there is an elegant way to keep as much as possible from